Types of Force

 An Action Force gets a Reaction Force.

-The weight of a car gets a reaction force from the road.
+The weight of the car gets a reaction force from the road.

 Force can be a push or pull: